Greek PM Tsipras struggles to contain party revolt on bailout

 "(Our support) cannot be taken as a 'Yes' to the implementation of austerity measures and neo-liberal demolition, which we will fight against in a movement with workers and the people," they wrote.

-Opposition from within Syriza will also worry euro zone finance ministers who were meeting in Brussels on Saturday to consider the package of reforms, with many deeply sceptical that Athens will fulfil its promises.
+Opposition from within Syriza will also worry euro zone finance ministers who were meeting in Brussels on Saturday to consider the package of reforms, with many deeply skeptical that Athens will fulfill its promises.

 "Can the Greek government be trusted to do what they are promising, to actually implement in coming weeks, months and years.
 I think those are the key issues that will be addressed today," the head of the Eurogroup of finance ministers Jeroen Dijsselbloem said.